hl395/Bert_Ontology/README.md

 For fine-tuning, we need three files: [train.tsv](TestBert/data/train.tsv) for training, [dev.tsv](TestBert/data/dev.tsv) for validation, and [test.tsv](TestBert/data/test.tsv) for prediction.
 The “train.tsv” and “dev.tsv” files share the same format while the “test.tsv” is different by hiding the true labels.

 To fine-tune BERT as IS-A relationship classifier, we extract IS-A connected concept pairs as positive training sample, and concept pairs that are not connected as negative training sample.
 Each concept pair is recorded as one string in one line, with the two concepts’ ids and names, and the IS-A label of this pair.
 The information is organized into five columns:
-•	Column “Quality” indicates the IS-A label between the two concepts.
+•	Column “Quality” indicates the IS-A label between the two concepts, i.e. the classification label.
 •	Column “#1 ID” represents the SNOMED ID of the first concept.
 •	Column “#2 ID” represents the SNOMED ID of the second concept.
 •	Column “#1 String” represents the SNOMED name of the first concept.